 - 1.2 When the Scrutiny Sub Panel met on 8 June 2023, the Partnership explained what happens following a domestic homicide to support councillors' understanding of the management process.
-The agenda and minutes from that meeting are available to view. - 1.3 The purpose of the item on today's agenda is for the Scrutiny Sub Panel to consider and comment on a detailed summary of the Partnership's thematic review of Norfolk DHRs. - 1.4 This item was due to be considered at the Scrutiny Sub Panel's cancelled September 2023 meeting.
+The agenda and minutes from that meeting are available to view. - 1.3 The purpose of the item on today's agenda is for the Scrutiny Sub Panel to consider and comment on a detailed summary of the Partnership's thematic review of Norfolk DHRs. - 1.4 This item was due to be considered at the Scrutiny Sub Panel's cancelled September 2023 meeting and subsequently at the Scrutiny Sub Panel's meeting in December 2023 that was declared inquorate.